pdbuchan/rawsock/ipv4/hdrincl/README.md

-## hdrincl - We include the IP header
+## hdrincl - We include the IP header; kernel provides source and next-hop MAC addresses

 In these examples, we tell the kernal the IP header is included (by us) by using `setsockopt()` and the `IP_HDRINCL` flag, and we can modify all values within the packet but the kernal fills out the layer 2 (data link) information (source and next-hop MAC addresses) for us.